 - Children aged 6 to 10 years old require close adult supervision whenever they ride

 Terrain/Weather Conditions/Skating Environment:

-Don’t forget to have your child empty their pockets of any hard or sharp objects before riding and educate your child on what to do in an emergency.
+- Educate your child on what to do in an emergency.
 Accidents happen.
 Teach children to stay calm and seek assistance.

 Skating and roller blading are an excellent way to exercise and have fun!!!
 Keeping these tips in mind this summer will help to keep everyone safe and happy!